Charging

 Charging your electric car

-The vast majority of charging units in the UK use AC power, with the conversion to DC handled by the car.
+The vast majority of home chargers in the UK use AC power, with the conversion to DC handled by the car.
 This slows the process, which means it takes longer for batteries to be recharged.

 With the exception of Type 2 43kW devices, public rapid chargers supply DC directly to the car, speeding up the process.
-It’s why these chargers can potentially provide an 80 percent top-up in an hour.
+It’s why these chargers can potentially provide an 80 percent top-up in an hour or less.

-Unfortunately, rapid chargers aren’t suitable for home installation, so charging overnight is preferable.
-You will find rapid chargers at motorway service stations and close to major roads, making them ideal for stopping off on a longer journey.
+Unfortunately, rapid chargers aren’t suitable for domestic installation, and using them is relatively expensive, so charging overnight at home is preferable if you can.
+You will find rapid chargers at motorway service stations and close to major roads, making them ideal for stop-offs on a longer journey.

 Motoring Electric team